-Clear criteria are established Assessment criteria are shared after the work has been graded.
-Assessment criteria are developed by the teacher and fully explained to students before the work begins.
-Assessment criteria are collaboratively designed with students to ensure that everyone has input and understands the learning expectations Assessment criteria are collaboratively designed with students and mediated by or added to by experts or expertise within the discipline to reflect authentic real-world standards for high quality work.
+Clear criteria are established Performance task and assessment criteria are shared after the work has been graded.
+Performance task and assessment criteria are not fully explained to students before the work begins.
+Performance task and assessment criteria are communicated, and students will understand the learning expectations Performance task and assessment criteria are communicated at the start of the lesson and reflect authentic realworld standards for high quality work.
 Self and Peer Assessment No evidence of self or peer assessment.
 Students have limited opportunities to self-assess and peer-assess.
 Students have opportunities to self-assess and peer-assess.
 Students are encouraged to self- assess and peer-assess.
-Stage 3: To what ex tent is the learning plan ef fective and engaging?
-(20 %) Design Is Informed by Pedagogical Content Knowledge Selects activities that emphasize subject matter acquisition which deal with acquiring information, facts and formulas.
+Stage 3: To what extent i s the learning plan effectiv ve and engaging?
+Design Is Informed by Pedagogical Content Knowledge Selects activities that emphasize subject matter acquisition which deal with acquiring information, facts and formulas.
 Designs learning activities that are organized around subject matter and occasionally brings discipline experts into the classroom to talk about the work they do.
 Designs learning experiences that are organized around disciplinary ideas and core concepts and requires that students make connections between exiting and new ideas to build understanding.
-Designs learning experiences that engage the students in doing work that require distinct ways of thinking about and acting in the world that the discipline embodies, making meaningful connections and building deep understandings.
+Designs learning experiences that engage the students in doing work that require distinct ways of thinking about and acting in the world that disciplines embody to make meaningful connections and build deep understanding.
 Authentic Performance Task The work students undertake requires them to acquire and recall static, inert facts.
 The work students undertake has some connection to the world outside the classroom.
 The work students undertake requires them to engage in productive collaboration with each other and with discipline and other experts around matters that are central to the discipline and the broader community outside of school.
-The work students undertake requires them to engage in productive collaboration with each other and with the discipline and other experts around real problems, issues, questions or ideas that are of actual concern and central to the discipline, to the students and to the broader community outside of school.
+The work students undertake requires them to engage in productive collaboration with each other and with discipline and other experts around real problems, issues, questions or ideas that are of real concern and central to the discipline, to the students and to the broader community outside of school.